grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/installation.md

 [`@grafana/plugin-e2e`](https://www.npmjs.com/package/@grafana/plugin-e2e?activeTab=readme) is designed specifically for Grafana plugin developers.
 It extends [`Playwright test`](https://playwright.dev/) capabilities with fixtures, models, and expect matchers, enabling comprehensive end-to-end testing of Grafana plugins across multiple versions of Grafana.
 This package simplifies the testing process, ensuring your plugin is robust and compatible with various Grafana environments.

-## Prerequisites
+## Before you begin

 You need to have a Grafana plugin [development environment](https://grafana.com/developers/plugin-tools/get-started/set-up-development-environment) with Node.js 18+ setup. `@grafana/plugin-e2e` extends Playwright APIs, so you need to have `Playwright/test` with a minimum version of 0.40.0 installed.
 For instructions on how to install Playwright in your plugin, refer to the [Playwright documentation](https://playwright.dev/docs/intro#installing-playwright).

-If you don't have any previous experience from working with Playwright, we recommend following the [Getting started](https://playwright.dev/docs/intro) section in their documentation.
+If you have not worked with Playwright before, we recommend following the [Getting started](https://playwright.dev/docs/intro) section in their documentation.

+## Set up `plugin-e2e`

-## Installing @grafana/plugin-e2e
+### Step 1: Installing @grafana/plugin-e2e

 Now go ahead and install `@grafana/plugin-e2e`.